History of British nationality law: Early English and British nationality law

-By the same reasoning, an ‘alien’, or foreign born resident, was seen as unable to revoke their relationship with their place of birth.
+By the same reasoning, an 'alien', or foreign-born resident, was seen as unable to revoke their relationship with their place of birth.
 Therefore, at English common law foreign-born individuals could not become citizens through any procedure or ceremony.
 Some exceptions to this general principle existed in the common law, to recognise the situation of children born on foreign soil to English (or British after the Act of Union 1707) subjects.
-The earliest exception was the children of the King's ambassadors, who acquired English citizenship even if not born in England.
+The earliest exception was the children of the king's ambassadors, who became subjects of the king even if not born in England.
 A later, broader, exception was enacted by the Status of Children Born Abroad Act 1350 (25 Edw.
-3 Stat.
-1) to allow children born abroad to two English parents to be English.
+3. Stat.
+1) to allow children born abroad to two parents who were subjects to be subjects (extended to Scots born after the union of the crowns by Calvin's Case).
 Later, the British Nationality Act 1772 (13 Geo.
-3 c.
-21), made general provision allowing natural-born allegiance (citizenship) to be assumed if the father alone were British.
+3. c.
+21) made general provision allowing natural-born allegiance (citizenship) to be assumed if the father alone were British.

 Generally then, there was no process by which a 'foreigner' not of British parents could become a British citizen.
 However, two procedures existed by which the individual could become a British subject with some of the rights of citizenship.
-Firstly, 'naturalisation' granted all the legal rights of citizenship except political rights (e.g. holding office).
-Naturalisation required an act of parliament be passed.
+Firstly, 'naturalisation' granted all the legal rights of citizenship and required an act of parliament be passed.
 Alternatively, denization allowed a person to gain the rights of citizenship other than political rights.
 Denization was granted by letters patent, and was granted by the monarch as an exercise of royal prerogative.